7 min read

 The average cost of food per month to feed a family of four is CA$310.
 People that live alone pay around CA$120 per month.
 Couples can expect to pay CA$240 every month for food.

-Monthly food cost for one person: CA$120
+The monthly food cost for one person is CA$120.

 How much will my electricity and monthly bills be?